-Check out our Top 25 Places To Play A College Lacrosse Game List!
+Check out my Top 25 Places To Play A College Lacrosse Game List!
 And see WHY each field was selected, and who liked it!

 1) Homewood, Johns Hopkins (NCAA D1) Almost every person put Homewood on their list.
 Even Kyle Harrison put Homewood on his list after I EXPLICITLY told people not to do that.
 But in this case, we’ll forgive him, because he’s right.
 Homewood is THAT special.
 One can debate the merits of the Carrier Dome and Homewood until the cows come home, and the debate will never be settled.
 But the fact that lacrosse at Hopkins is a D1 sport, where they are one of the top teams each year, and all of it happens at an NCAA D3 school puts the Hop over the top.
 Homewood has as much history as any field in the country, and teams from a number of divisions TRAVEL just to play there.
 It’s sort of like our lacrosse Mecca.
 Matt Danowski described it as having an “aura”.
 I think that’s a good description actually!
 You have to make it there at least once.
 There were some ties later in the list, but I felt like you deserved a #1, so I made the call.
 Homewood is my pick.